How To Start A Safety Committee – A Blueprint For Success

-Perhaps the most important question of all when you start a safety committee is, what is the purpose of the team?
+Perhaps the most crucial question of all, when you start a safety committee, is, what is the team’s purpose?
 What do you aim to do?
 Outline this overarching goal clearly, as it will guide the team throughout their endeavors.

 Make sure to be as specific as possible so there are no understandings.
 This will direct the course of the committee in the guidelines they establish and in how they enforce those rules.
 By being specific, some examples might be:

 - We want to reduce our employee accidents or injuries by 10% this year